 The average burial service in Texas is $7,861

 The average cremation service in TX is $6,363

 Not included in the price estimates:

 - Cost of Headstone, Monument, or Marker

 - Cemetery Property, Plot of Land, Columbarium, etc.

-In 2020 the National Funeral Directors Association said Texans decided to be cremated just over 50 percent of the time.
+According to the National Funeral Directors Association, in 2020, Texans decided to be cremated just over 50 percent of the time.
 2030 projections are expecting this number to increase to 68.4 percent.

-The average age at death in Texas is 76.8 for males and 81.4 for females.
+The average age at death in Texas is 78.6.

-Listed below are the top 10 leading causes of death in the state.
+Listed below are the top 10 leading causes of death in Texas, per the CDC.